DaveMBush/davembush.github.io/source/_posts/An-Angular-Application-Architecture-That-Works.md

     +- route-1
       +- form
-        a route may contain a reactive of templated form +- <form>-store
+        a route may contain a reactive of templated form +- <form-name>-store
-        Current state of form only in an ngrx store slice.
+        Current state of form only in an NgRX store slice.
-        Its single responsibility is to singularly maintain the state of the form fields along with various other fields such as validity, dirtiness, etc. This store slice is 'dumb' and does not take into consideration 'extra form, route or app level business logic' for this route.
-That is handled in the store 'state' directly under the route.
+        Its single responsibility is to singularly maintain the state of the form fields along with various other fields such as validity, dirtiness, etc. This store slice is 'dumb' and does not take into consideration route or app level business logic' for this route.
+That logic is handled in the store 'state' directly under the 'route' folder.
         - *.actions.ts
         - *.effects.ts
         - *.service.ts
         - *.reducer.ts
         - *.selector.ts
+        form store slice module goes here
       +- supporting-component-1
       +- store
         supporting route specific NgRX files go here